Vegan Custard (homemade recipes and good brands)

 This simple homemade vegan custard (The Veg Space) is super-simple to make, with just a few ingredients (plant milk/cream, sugar and vanilla).
 Plus turmeric to make it yellow (not too much or you’ll make curry custard!)

-Keep custard away from pets, due to plant milk, nutmeg etc. Read more on food safety for people and pets.
+Keep custard away from pets, due to plant milk, vanilla and nutmeg etc. Read more on food safety for people and pets.

 Once you’ve mastered the basic recipe, you can vary things up.
 You can stir through melted squares of chocolate to make chocolate custard, turn it into a boozy custard for Christmas puddings with a little rum.
 Or even add more cornflour to make a vegan pastry cream, to pipe onto fancy cakes.